 Home Roof Inspections

-At Skywalker Roofing, we provide roof inspection services that evaluate the details related to the four major areas of structural support, exterior/interior conditions, roof materials used, and quality of workmanship.
+Skywalker roofing company is one of the well known roofing contractors in NC area to provide best quality roof inspection services that evaluate the details related to the four major areas of structural support, exterior/interior conditions, roof materials used, and quality of workmanship.
 We determine if a roof is in good condition or if it needs repairs.
 Our evaluation is presented to our clients as a digital video analysis along with an in-depth discussion of any recommended repairs.

 Our professional roof inspection report is based on a comprehensive inspection of these areas: